KentStateWeb/rwd/_posts/2015-09-24-week5-preview.md

 ### Content & Architecture

 This is a continuation of your group project assignments.
 For this piece, you'll be examining the content your "client" provided and editing/organizing it within Google Drive.
 You'll then add the link to your content to your project repository in GitHub and submit the link to me via Blackboard (as a group).

+You'll have a few minutes to turn this in via GitHub at the beginning of class.

 <a href="/class/assignments/content/" class="button small">View Content/Architecture Details</a>